khasinski/estimate_count/README.md

 This gems help with a common pagination problem in which the calculation of total number of pages takes too long.

-Currently only PostgreSQL is supported.
+Currently only PostgreSQL and MySQL are supported.

 ## Problem

 Let's say you have a table with 1 million records and you want to paginate it.
 You add filters and sorting.

-You can use the `count` method to get the total number of records in the table.
-However, this method will take a long time to execute.
-This is because the database has to count all the records in the table.
+Suddenly your performance drops even though you're only displaying a few records per page.

+The problematic part is `#count`, which causes the entire scope to be calculated and then counted.
+This is slow.
+However you can use table statistics to estimate the number of records in the table (same as `rows` in `EXPLAIN`).
+This is much faster.

+Be aware though that this rely on table statistics being refreshed from time to time.

 ## Example
 Given the following code: